Generic Name: Nilutamide (ni LOO ta mide)

 Brand Name: Nilandron

-- Very bad and sometimes deadly lung problems have happened with nilutamide.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with nilutamide.
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

-- Most of the time, lung problems have happened within the first 3 months of taking this medicine.
+- Most of the time, lung problems have happened within the first 3 months of taking nilutamide.
 Most of the time, but not always, lung problems have gone back to normal after nilutamide was stopped.
-You must have a chest x-ray before starting this medicine.
+You must have a chest x-ray before starting nilutamide.
 You may need to have lung function tests while taking nilutamide.
 Talk with your doctor.

 Uses of Nilutamide: